 In 2011, the social entrepreneurs and impact investors Pieter de Rijcke of De Hoge Dennen, Paul Baan of the Noaber Foundation together with Henk van den Breemen launched The Owls Foundation to accommodate The Owls Project.
-The aim of the Owls Foundation was to help achieve impact for a sustainable society by stimulating the debate on innovations and breakthrough processes through exchanging knowledge, experience and research.
+The aim of the Owls Foundation was to help achieve impact for a purpose driven society by stimulating the debate on innovations and breakthrough processes through exchanging knowledge, experience and research.

 The 26 case studies in the publications Breakthrough: From Innovation to Impact were the first result of The Owls Project.
-The two volumes of the books are intended to be a contribution to an ongoing discussion on innovations and breakthroughs, and by doing so helping to establish stimulating environments for innovation and a more sustainable society.
+The two volumes of the books are intended to be a contribution to an ongoing discussion on innovations and breakthroughs, and by doing so helping to establish stimulating environments for innovation and a more purpose driven society.
 Over a hundred men and women in the field of business, diplomacy, geo-politics, philanthropy, economics, media, agriculture, logistics, technology, circular economy and healthcare wholeheartedly volunteered their contributions.

 The Owls has been sharing the knowledge and experience gained by The Owls Project through a number of channels like presentations and meetings with small selected groups.
 The meetings were seized to present the publications and to discuss the opportunities of The Owls approach: The Owls Breakthrough Method©.
 To apply The Owls Breakthrough Method© even better, practical tools were developed.